Commonwealthrocks/PyLI/README.md

 Well, a direct but indirect answer but **AES-256-GCM** / **ChaCha20-Poly1305** or any `cryptography` element like `PBKDF2` or `Argon2ID` is actually used to encrypt military / government secrets... yet the War Thunder community still keeps getting them somehow?

 Now in short: yes.
 Very secure and powerful as hell.

+### "Why WAS there a folder named `spyware`?"
+Okay now this one is **MY** fault, because the folder named `spyware` was a joke named that's been there since `v0.4a` that was used for **Windows** only `.dll's` (get it cause Windows IS spyware? ha... yeah awful joke).
+So I get the confusion at first and decided to rename it to avoid further confusion.

 ### "Why does Windows Defender flag the `.exe`?"
 Well, here's what **Windows** sees when looking at **PyLI**...